 S.T.A.L.K.E.R.
 2: Heart of Chernobyl is the next hotly anticipated entry in the S.T.A.L.K.E.R. franchise.
-The game is releasing 13 years after the last entry in the series, and it’s making its debut on consoles as an Xbox Series X exclusive.
+The game is releasing over 13 years after the last entry in the series, and it’s making its debut on consoles as an Xbox Series X exclusive.

 To get you up to date on the post-apocalyptic survival shooter, we’ve rounded up everything you need to know about S.T.A.L.K.E.R.
 2.

 - The best upcoming Xbox Series X games

 - The best horror games of all time